Skip to content

 Frequently Asked Questions

-What is the difference between Essential Oils, All-Natural Fragrances, and Fragrance Oils or Perfumes?
+What is the difference between Essential Oils, All-Natural Fragrances, and Fragrance or Perfumes?

-Essential Oils are oils that are derived from botanicals or plants via steam distillation or cold press process.
+Essential Oils are oils that are derived from botanicals or plants via steam distillation, cold pressing or other processes.

 All-Natural Fragrances are fragrances that are comprised of essential oils and natural ingredients.
 GASC uses essential oils and all-natural fragrances.